celxkodez/internet-projects-test/README.md

-after that, visit you can view the application on your local machine with http://127.0.0.1:8000/ or http://localhost:8000/
+after that, visit you can view the application on your local machine with http://127.0.0.1:8000/ or http://localhost:8000/ if everything this is successful, visiting that url show a valid web page

-if everything this is successful, visiting that url show a valid web page
+Then Proceed to create teams and players and also test the buy/selling of players

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first